timothyverhaeghe/lessons/README.md

 - [Markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ### 2. Fuc*ing encoding Python
 Because for some crazy reason Python decided to remove the default encoding feature (because this really works in Python 2.7).
-It really makes my life with Python3.7.
+It really makes my life with Python3.7 so painful sometimes.
 So I spent hours / days / weeks on Stack overflow finding and trying any possible line of code to fix this bug.
 But NOTHING works (or I really suck 🧐).

 ```bash
 # Python 2.7